Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

 If you miss a dose, instill it when you remember unless it is close to the next scheduled time.
-If it is near the next time, skip the missed dose and resume your regular schedule.
-Do not instill two doses at once.
-Use consistent daily timing to maintain steady pressure control.
+If it is nearly time for the next dose, skip the missed dose and resume your regular schedule.
+Do not use extra drops to make up for a missed dose.

 Storage and Travel Basics